Are Protein Bars Safe During Pregnancy?

 They are a great pre or post-workout snack:

-This snack can give you the right energy boost to rock your pregnancy workout routine or rebuild muscle tissue after a killer exercise.
+This protein rich snack can give you the right energy boost to rock your pregnancy workout routine or rebuild muscle tissue after a killer exercise.
 Remember, your body needs more protein during pregnancy to assist with fetal development.
 And, this time is all about your baby.
 It’s important to have enough energy to repair muscle and body tissue regularly when you are pregnant and sticking with your workouts.

 Protein bars can curb sweet cravings: